airpodsreplicas/airreps/docs/introduction/sound-quality.md

 ## Sound Issues

-Some older batches might have a faint clicking sound in one ear when no audio is playing, which should disappear when audio is played.
-There's currently no known fix for this.
-Some batches may also have one ear louder than the other; this can be fixed in settings or physically for a better effect, as described in the troubleshooting section at [https://airreps.info/lrfix](https://airreps.info/lrfix).
+In some rare cases on mostly older models some units may have one ear louder than the other; this can be fixed in settings or physically for a better effect, as described in the troubleshooting section at [https://airreps.info/lrfix](https://airreps.info/lrfix).

 ::: warning
 Some older batches might have a faint clicking sound or uneven sound between the ears.
 Check the troubleshooting section for fixes.